decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 : An operation that transforms a octet string into an non-negative integer, defined in Section 4 of [@!RFC8017].
 Note, the input of this operation must be in big-endian order.

 INVALID, ABORT
 : Error indicators.
 INVALID refers to an error encountered during the Deserialization or Procedure steps of an operation.
 An INVALID value can be returned by a subroutine and handled by the calling operation.
-ABORT indicates that one of the initial constrains defined by the operation are not met.
+ABORT indicates that one or more of the initial constraints defined by the operation are not met.
 In that case, the operation will stop execution.
 An operation calling a subroutine that aborted must also immediately abort.

 ## Notation